freesewing/markdown/org/docs/patterns/waralee/instructions/en.md

 Now it is time to sew the waist band.
 Think about adding interfacing if your fabric is delicate.

-Fold the seam allowance in, and then fold along the waist band line.
+Fold the seam allowance in, and then fold along the waist band line. (red)

 Insert one of the strings you made in the previous step on each side.
-Sew along the waist band line, and add some additional stitching to make sure those strings are attached well.
+Sew along the waist band line, and add some additional stitching to make sure those strings are attached well. (blue)

 <Tip>